-Scientists from Brown University devised a map that is able to locate water supplies on the moon so astronauts can use it for drinking water or fuel.
+Scientists from Brown University devised a map that is able to locate water supplies on the moon.
+Astronauts may be able to use it for drinking water or fuel.
+Now that NASA found water on the moon, what impact will this make to the scientific community?

 We’re only sensing the upper millimeter or so of soil, and we can’t say for sure what the water content is like underneath that.

-According to a report by online tech publication The Register, researchers use data taken from NASA’s Moon Mineralogy Mapper (M3) – an imaging spectrometer onboard the Chandrayaan‑1 probe – to locate water molecules to create their map.
+According to a report by online tech publication The Register, researchers use data taken from NASA’s Moon Mineralogy Mapper (M3).
+It is an imaging spectrometer onboard the Chandrayaan‑1 probe.
+It locates water molecules to create their map.

-In 2009, NASA revealed that the M3 discovered hydroxyl molecules containing one oxygen and one hydrogen atom and water in the soil.
+In 2009, NASA revealed that the M3 discovered hydroxyl molecules.
+It contains one oxygen and one hydrogen atom and water in the soil.
 By plotting the abundance of hydroxyl concentrations across the Moon’s latitude, researchers can now provide a map of the water levels evident on the surface.

 “The signature of water is present nearly everywhere on the lunar surface, not limited to the polar regions as previously reported.
 The amount of water increases toward the poles and does not show significant difference among distinct compositional terrains,” Shuai Li, lead author of the paper, said.

-Despite the map showing extremely small concentrations of water, experts believe the findings are important for astronauts who might be able to extract the water from the soil or help them locate larger volumes of water deep beneath the surface.
+Despite the map showing extremely small concentrations of water, experts believe the findings are important for astronauts.
+They might be able to extract the water from the soil.
+It may also them locate larger volumes of water deep beneath the surface.

 “This is a roadmap to where water exists on the surface of the Moon.
 Now that we have these quantitative maps showing where the water is and in what amounts, we can start thinking about whether or not it could be worthwhile to extract, either as drinking water for astronauts or to produce fuel,” Ralph Milliken, co-author of the paper, said.